You are listening to the Sean Hannity Radio Show Podcast.

 He's going to give you a lot more specific information, as will the other presenters here at this press conference.

-And then, as I mentioned earlier, at the end of the conference, we will take some questions.
+And then as I mentioned earlier at the end of the conference, we will take some questions.

-All right, that is the Democratic governor of the state of Louisiana, uh, Governor John Edwards' very powerful statement.
+All right, that is the Democratic governor of the state of Louisiana, Governor John Edwards' very powerful statement.

-I was actually planning on reading it myself, and this was after the shooting that took place in I I believe, you know, shortly after the death of Altron Sterling, the guy killed in the altercation with the Baton Rouge police, and then after what happened in Dallas, I'm tired physically and emotionally, disappointed in some family, friends, officers for some reckless comments.
+And this was after the shooting that took place in, I believe, you know, shortly after the death of Altron Sterling, the guy killed in the altercation with the Baton Rouge police.

 But hey, what's in your heart is in your heart.